-And, while that’s often the main topic of conversation, it rarely transpires as the REAL criteria prospects use to make a decision to go with you.
+And, while that’s often the main topic of conversation, it rarely transpires as the REAL criteria prospects use to decide to go with you.

-You have to be absolutely clear on what’s driving their decision-making.
+You must be clear on what’s driving their decision-making.
 And it’s necessary for you to know how quickly that decision is made.

-How long does it take for us to make a decision?
+How long does it take for us to decide?

 The word comes from the Latin decisio which means ‘to cut off from’.

-You might think it takes a long time to make a decision.
+You might think it takes a long time to decide.

-But the actual act of deciding takes mili-seconds.
+But the actual act of deciding takes milliseconds.

-After you have been contemplating something for a while, your pre-frontal cortex (the part of the brain responsible for most of our conscious decisions) takes over and makes a decision for us.
+After you have been contemplating something for a while, your pre-frontal cortex (the part of the brain responsible for most of our conscious decisions) takes over and decides for us.

 In fact, some scientists say that part of the brain is our ‘executive decision-maker.